Our studentships

 Schools: Social Sciences and Humanities, Civil Engineering (ABCE), Mathematical Sciences, and Sport, Exercise and Health Sciences

-In addition, your research will assess intervention carbon- and cost-effectiveness and develop strategies to optimise the type and timing of their deployment.
+Her research will also assess intervention carbon- and cost-effectiveness and develop strategies to optimise the type and timing of their deployment.

 Schools: Aeronautical and Automotive Engineering, Civil Engineering (ABCE) and Wolfson

-Public transport in England has a notoriously poor utilisation rate outside of big cities which means it is neither effective nor sustainable.
+Public transport in England has a notoriously poor use rate outside of big cities which means it is neither effective nor sustainable.

-You will also consider inclusivity questions such as rural settings, gender, age and demographics categories - simulating the effect of intelligent dynamic scheduling on individual passengers, looking especially for ways to mitigate any existing discrimination.
+She is also considering inclusivity questions such as rural settings, gender, age and demographics categories - simulating the effect of intelligent dynamic scheduling on individual passengers, looking especially for ways to mitigate any existing discrimination.